Poincar\'e dualization and Massey products: Poincar e dualization

 with multiplication (extending that on $A$) defined on pure-degree elements $a\in A$, $\varphi\in D_nA$ by the dual complex element given by

 and setting $\varphi\wedge\psi=0$ for $\varphi,\psi\in D_n A$. \end{defi}

-\begin{lem} The Poincar\'e dualization $P_nA$ is indeed a cdga. \end{lem} \begin{proof} Graded commutativity of the multiplication holds by definition.
+\begin{lem} For a cdga $A$, the Poincar\'e dualization $P_nA$ is a cdga. \end{lem} \begin{proof} Graded commutativity of the multiplication holds by definition.
 For associativity, we only need to check the case $\varphi\in D_n A$ and $a,b \in A$ as all other combinations of products of three elements are either zero or entirely in $A$, where associativity holds since $A$ is a cdga.
 We compute, for $c \in A$:

 That $d$ is a derivation again only has to be checked on products of the form $\varphi\wedge a$ with $\varphi\in D_n A$ and $a\in A$.
 In this case, we compute:

 \end{proof}